 - Deleted - When the subject has been deleted from the import.

-If all is configured correctly and no changes to the structure have occurred in creating the schedule then the two systems will find each others data efficiently via their respective identifiers.
-MySchool will require an action from you side if it cannot match up the entries via this method.
+If all is configured correctly and no changes to the structure have occurred in creating the schedule then the two systems will find each other's data efficiently via their respective identifiers.
+MySchool will require action from your side if it cannot match up the entries via this method.